jxwuqingyan/VictoriaLogs/docs/victorialogs/QuickStart.md

 with [VictoriaLogs single](https://docs.victoriametrics.com/helm/victoria-logs-single/)
 or [cluster](https://docs.victoriametrics.com/helm/victoria-logs-cluster/) Helm charts.

+See also [victoria-logs-collector](https://docs.victoriametrics.com/helm/victoria-logs-collector/) Helm chart for collecting logs from all the Kubernetes containers and sending them to VictoriaLogs.

 ### Building from source code

 Follow these steps to build VictoriaLogs from source code: